Ukraine girds for heavy attacks as it marks Independence Day - NewsBreak

 "Undoubtedly, it slows down the pace of the offensive, but we do it deliberately,” he said.

-He also criticized the U.S. and its allies for “continuing to pump weapons into Ukraine,” saying the aid is dragging out the conflict and increasing casualties.
+He also criticized the U.S. and its allies for “continuing to pump weapons into Ukraine,” saying the aid is dragging out the conflict and increasing the number of victims.

 On the battlefield, Russian forces struck several towns and villages in Donetsk province in the east over 24 hours, killing one person, authorities said.
 A building materials superstore in the city of Donetsk was hit by a shell and erupted in flames, the mayor said.
 There were no immediate reports of any injuries.